Ray Horton

-Raymond Anthony Horton (born April 12, 1960) is an American football coach and former player who is the head coach for the Pittsburgh Maulers of the United States Football League (USFL).
-He played college football at Washington and was drafted in the second round of the 1983 NFL Draft by the Cincinnati Bengals.
+Raymond Anthony Horton (born April 12, 1960) is an American football coach and former player.
+He played college football at Washington and was drafted in the second round of the 1983 NFL draft by the Cincinnati Bengals.

-Early years
+Early life

 In 1978, Horton graduated early from Mount Tahoma High School in Tacoma, Washington, where he was a prep All-American.
 In 1999, he was named to the second-team defense of the Washington High-School Football Team Of The Century by the Seattle Times newspaper.

 College career

 Horton accepted a football scholarship from the University of Washington, where he played as a cornerback and special teams from 1980 to 1982 after a redshirt year.
 As a sophomore, he started 9 games.
 As a junior, he was a first-team All-Pac 10 selection and honorable-mention All-American.
 In his last year, he started 9 games, missing 3 contests with an ankle injury (where he was replaced by Vince Newsome).

 He finished as a three-year starter with 10 career interceptions, 22 passes defensed, including 14 (school record) in 1981 and played in two Rose Bowls.
 He was also one of the top punt returners in the nation.